Kuwait

 Outdoor Activities

-Kuwait has a number of outdoor activities for visitors to enjoy.
+City has a number of outdoor activities for visitors to enjoy.
 The country’s beaches provide opportunities for swimming, sunbathing, and water sports.
 Some popular public beaches include Messila Beach, Khiran, and Al Khiran.
 These beaches have amenities like showers, restrooms, and food kiosks.
 For those looking to be active, walking and jogging along the shoreline is pleasant in the early mornings and evenings when temperatures are cooler.

 kuwait towers, landmarks, kuwait-520621.jpg